-Whether you’ve been reaping the health benefits of chlorella for years or have only recently discovered this nutrient-rich algae with “superfood status,” you may have wondered: what is the best time to take chlorella for best results?
+Whether you’ve been reaping the health benefits of chlorella for years or have only recently discovered this nutrient-rich alga with “superfood status,” you may have wondered: what is the best time to take chlorella for the best results?

 The good news is: chlorella isn’t rigid.
-This single-celled green algae can fit into any routine or schedule and deliver results — which includes everything from supporting energy levels, digestion, and skin health, to promoting increased iron absorption, natural purification, and immunity.
+These single-celled green algae can fit into any routine or schedule and deliver results — which include everything from supporting energy levels, digestion, and skin health, to promoting increased iron absorption, natural purification, and immunity.

 The only catch?
 Consistency is key.
 Like most superfoods and leafy green vegetables, you’ll experience chlorella’s health benefits to the fullest when you take it regularly.
 This means there’s a bit of thought required on your end to determine how chlorella can fit most conveniently into your lifestyle.

 To help you create a daily “chlorella routine,” read on to discover the general guidelines for taking chlorella, answers to commonly asked questions (such as: “Does chlorella make you sleepy?”), and other nutrition facts that can help you answer the question: “What is the best time to take chlorella?”

 Tip #1: Chlorella may be easier for your body to digest and absorb when taken with meals

 One of the most common questions regarding the best time of day to take chlorella is if it needs to be taken with food.
 The answer is yes for some people and no for others.

 If chlorella is a new addition to your diet, it may cause initial gas, bloating, or digestive discomfort when taken on an empty stomach -- which certainly won't motivate you to continue taking it.
 If that's the case, the best time to take chlorella tablets is with breakfast, lunch, snacks, or dinner.
 However, you can take chlorella on an empty stomach if you can tolerate it.